Purpose and Scope

 Complaint Decision Process

-- Within 15 (fifteen) business days of the conclusion of the investigation, the Investigator
+- Within 20 business days of the conclusion of the investigation, the Investigator shall

-shall prepare a report outlining the investigation process, the issues raised, and
+prepare a report outlining the investigation process, the issues raised, and information

 - The report may include, but is not limited to: a summary of the complaint; statements and information from all complainant(s) and respondent(s) as well as any witnesses interviewed; a summary of all records (electronic or hard copy) reviewed in the course of the investigation; credibility assessments of parties and any witnesses; and, a summary of all directly relevant evidence obtained.
-Written documentation reviewed as part of the investigation will be attached to the investigation report, with appropriate redactions to protect privacy where appropriate.
+Documentation reviewed as part of the investigation will be attached to the investigation report or stored in a secure electronic database.
+The investigator may make appropriate redactions to protect privacy where appropriate.

 - The Investigator shall provide the report jointly to the employee’s direct supervisor and Human Resources for review.
-If the respondent is a third party vendor, the responsible department and Human Resources will review the investigation report and determine appropriate next steps, which may include sharing the report, with appropriate redactions as may be necessary to protect the privacy of students or employees involved in the investigation, or a summary of the findings, with the third party or primary responsible individual for any vendor.
+If the respondent is a third- party vendor, the responsible department and Human Resources will review the investigation report and determine appropriate next steps.
+This may include sharing the report with appropriate redactions as may be necessary to protect the privacy of students or employees involved in the investigation, or a summary of the findings, with the third party or primary responsible individual for any vendor.

 - From the report, the supervisor and Human Resources will determine, using a preponderance